 This series focuses on food's role in festivals and how humans adopt and adapt ideas about food in festival culture, and the history, heritage, tradition, creativity, social and political culture that is associated with it.
 It also examines festivals where food is not the main focus but where it significantly adds to ambiance, memory, and tradition.
 We aim to leave the door open to other notions that go beyond these descriptions and explore the other forms food may take in festivity, celebration, rituals, rites, lore, ceremony, private gatherings, harvest festivities and celebrations, public holidays, etc.

 It also seeks to explore the human fascination for taste and the significance of food in festivals, history, heritage, and our contemporary space.
 We are looking for contributions that explore food experiences through travel and the relationship, if any, between street food and food in festivals.
 We are also interested in submissions that focus on policies, preparation, and organising food for festivals.

-In light of current health crisis and lockdowns we welcome submissions that focus on how pre- and post-lockdowns and distancing rules might affect organising and preparing festivals including the food that people look forward to at events.
+In light of the health crisis and lockdowns, we welcome submissions that focus on how pre- and post-lockdowns and distancing rules might affect organising and preparing festivals including the food that people look forward to at events.
 We welcome personal narratives or autoethnographic work that is theoretically informed and empirically grounded.
-In this special series, we focus on Festival Food Culture, including but not limited to:
+In this special series, we focus on festival and celebration food and associated culture, including but not limited to:

 • Recipes and festivals